Average-Case Reductions for $k$-XOR and Tensor PCA: Reductions that Reduce the Tensor Order

 The results for \emph{even} $\kstar$ are special cases of the corresponding $\EqComb$ reductions: $\DiscrEqComb$ in Lemma~\ref{lem:2path_red} for $\eps = 0$ and $\GaussEqComb$, $\GaussResolutionTwo$ in Lemmas~\ref{lem:gauss_resolution}, \ref{lem:2path_red_ext_gauss} for $\eps = 1$.

-To reach \emph{odd} $\kstar$, in the case of even $k$, we stack the discrete (or Gaussian) equation combination with the $2\kstar \to \kstar$ reduction of Lemma~\ref{lem:prelim_decrease_k}, obtaining the $k \geq 2\kstar$ range in Thm.~\ref{thm:decreasek}.
+To reach \emph{odd} $\kstar$, in the case of even $k$, we stack the discrete (or Gaussian) resolution with the $2\kstar \to \kstar$ reduction of Lemma~\ref{lem:prelim_decrease_k}, obtaining the $k \geq 2\kstar$ range in Thm.~\ref{thm:decreasek}.
 The reduction in Lemma~\ref{lem:prelim_decrease_k} is applicable, since both results in Lemma~\ref{lem:2path_red} and Lemmas~\ref{lem:gauss_resolution}, \ref{lem:2path_red_ext_gauss} can be modified to map to an instance of the full $\kxork {2k'}$.
-Formally, this can be achieved by first splitting the input into $k'$ independent instances via $\XorSplit$ and then applying the discrete or Gaussian equation combination reduction to every copy, mapping to instances of orders $2k', 2k'-2,2k'-4,\dots$.
+Formally, this can be achieved by first splitting the input into $k'$ independent instances via $\XorSplit$ and then applying the discrete or Gaussian resolution reduction to every copy, mapping to instances of orders $2k', 2k'-2,2k'-4,\dots$.
 It remains to apply $\Compose$ (Alg.~\ref{alg:compose_full}) to obtain a full $\kxork {2k'}$ instance.

-For $\eps=0$ and $k$ odd, we obtain a wider range by using the generalized discrete equation combination (Lemma~\ref{lem:2path_red_ext_discr}) that combines two $\kxor$ inputs that share the same secret $x \in \set{\pm1}^n$.
+For $\eps=0$ and $k$ odd, we obtain a wider range by using the generalized discrete resolution (Lemma~\ref{lem:2path_red_ext_discr}) that combines two $\kxor$ inputs that share the same secret $x \in \set{\pm1}^n$.